Hello there! Welcome to ohAmanda.

 My husband, Les and I have been married for so many years that I have now known my husband longer than not known him.
 That’s freaky.
 He’s a strong man who owns a few businesses and works hard for his family.

-My daughter, Lydia is in 4th grade and is just beautiful.
-She loves her two American Girl dolls (she bought ’em both with her own money), stuffed animals and listening to Adventures in Odyssey.
+My daughter, Lydia is now an official teenager and is just beautiful.
 She’s a reader, a ballerina and a sensitive heart.

-My son, Asa is in 1st grade and loves to play (pretend, Legos and any and everything else), sing, jump and smile (I don’t think he ever stops smiling).
+My son, Asa is in 4th grade and loves to play (pretend, soccer, Legos and any and everything else), sing, jump and smile (I don’t think he ever stops smiling).
 He has fun wherever he goes and loves his family.

 We also have a dog named Jack.
 But I don’t want to talk about him.